 When COVID-19 hit at Holy Angels—an eighteen-bed emergency shelter operated by Catholic Urban Programs for women and children who are experiencing homelessness—the staff worked to create as much social distance as possible for the families they serve.

-“Once COVID-19 had really hit, we wanted to be safer,” said Lady Gywanna Montague, Program Manager at Catholic Urban Programs, in a video highlighting the work the agency has been able to accomplish with a $10,000 subgrant from Housing Action Illinois, thanks to the Illinois COVID-19 Relief Fund.
+“Once COVID-19 had really hit, we wanted to be safer,” said Lady Gywanna Montague, Program Manager at Catholic Urban Programs, in a video highlighting the work the agency has been able to accomplish with a $10,000 subgrant from Housing Action Illinois, thanks to the Illinois COVID-19 Response Fund.

 “A lot of the ladies were still working, and they were working at warehouses, or nursing homes, or security, and they were still around a lot of people,” she said.